jssteinberg/termcwd/README.md

 Termcwd is a tiny package/plugin for Neovim and Vim.
 Use it to open your terminal buffer based on the current working directory (CWD)—window local, tab local, or globally.
-A new terminal will be spawned for the particular reference if it hasn't already.
+A new terminal will be spawned if it doesn't exist for the particular reference.

 Workflow with termcwd: